carenaudo/Menipy/CODEXLOG.md

 **Task:** Update README and documentation.

 **Summary:** Added `doc/drop_analysis.md` detailing the workflow and algorithms for the new Drop Analysis tab.
 README now references the new document and describes the tab features.

+## Entry 50 - Drop analysis missing features

+**Task:** Implement new metrics and overlays for drop analysis.

+**Summary:** Added `_max_horizontal_diameter` in `analysis/drop.py` to locate the widest slice and contact line. `compute_drop_metrics` now returns the maximum horizontal diameter coordinates, apex radius, and optional contact line.
+`draw_drop_overlay` draws this line and the contact line.
+GUI panels show the "Radius–Apex" metric and render the new overlays.
+Documentation updated and unit tests added for these features.